zhimeir/saa_admm_paper/README.md

 ## Usage
-- `noiseless-setting.ipynb` contains the code to reproduce all the numerical results in the noisess setting, i.e., Figure 1 and Figure 3-8.
+- `noiseless-setting.ipynb` contains the code to reproduce all the numerical results in the noisess setting (Figure 1 and Figure 3-8).
-- `grid-search.ipynb` contains the code for grid searching the best optimization parameters; it reproduces Figure 2.
+- `grid-search.ipynb` contains the code for grid searching the best optimization parameters (Figure 2).
-- `noisy-setting.ipynb` contains the code to reproduce the results in the noisy-setting, i.e., Figure 9-11.
+- `noisy-setting.ipynb` contains the code to reproduce the results in the noisy-setting (Figure 9-11).